jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 Downloader and Ransomware moving into the top two spots with 74% and
 64% of malware incidents respectively.
-This definitively proves that we cant write a single section of the DBIR this year without mentioning Ransomware at least once.
+This definitively proves that we can’t write a single section of the DBIR this year without mentioning Ransomware at least once.

 Training
 Clearly the Human Element leaves a lot to be desired when it comes